broomgrass/horizon/cathyversion/readme.md

 ## Chapter 2 Results
 Here are my results after modifying and running Ted's code from Chapter 2 in Distant Horizons.

-There is, in short, something funky going on: the differences in prediction results are much more significant than expected, despite using the same data and code.
+There is, in short, something funky going on: the differences in prediction results for individual texts are much more significant than expected, despite using the same data and code.

 As an example, here are the different predictions for *Frankenstein*.
 Notice the swing, from a high of 63.68% to 2.98% (!!!).
-Ted does note that "you should not be surprised if you reproduce the modeling and get a result that is .1% - .5% higher or lower than the figure cited in the book" - but this is more significant.
+Ted does note that "you should not be surprised if you reproduce the modeling and get a result that is .1% - .5% higher or lower than the figure cited in the book," and while I'm not sure if that refers to the overall prediction accuracy for the body of texts (ie, 90%, see below) rather than the individual texts, these swings are still quite significant.
 Original prediction (from Ted's data):
 |run|logistic|
 |-|-----------|